Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Results and Discussion

-Future work will extend the framework toward higher-frequency intracranial signatures by (i) training and evaluating at higher target sampling rates (e.g., 500~Hz or 1~kHz) when synchronized EEG-iEEG data of sufficient quality are available, and/or (ii) adopting multi-resolution modeling strategies in which low-frequency components are reconstructed at 200~Hz for cross-modal alignment while higher-frequency components are modeled with an additional dedicated branch or a hierarchical refinement stage.
-These directions would enable a more comprehensive assessment of whether non-invasive EEG can support reconstruction of clinically and cognitively relevant high-frequency iEEG biomarkers beyond the present band-limited setting.
+Future work will extend the framework toward higher-frequency intracranial signatures by (i) training and evaluating at higher target sampling rates, such as 500~Hz or 1~kHz, when synchronized EEG-iEEG data of sufficient quality are available, and/or (ii) adopting multi-resolution modeling strategies in which low-frequency components are reconstructed at 200~Hz for cross-modal alignment while higher-frequency components are modeled with an additional dedicated branch or a hierarchical refinement stage.
+Future studies should also include a systematic raw-versus-denoised comparison to quantify how preprocessing affects transient morphology before model training.
+These directions would enable a more comprehensive assessment of whether non-invasive EEG can support reconstruction of clinically and cognitively relevant high-frequency iEEG biomarkers beyond the present denoised and band-limited setting.